zamfofex/dummyette/examples/lichess.md

 `lichess.js` examples
 ===

-This module serves as a way to interface with lichess through its API.
+This module serves as a way to interface with Lichess through its API.
 With it, you can establish connections to the website, and interact with games and incoming challenges.

 Note: Currently, this will only work well with bot accounts.

 Before you can get started, you need an access token for your bot account.
 You can generate one by logging into your bot account and browsing to <https://lichess.org/account/oauth/token/create>.

-Once you have your token set up, you can establish a connection to lichess by using the `Lichess(token)` function.
+Once you have your token set up, you can establish a connection to Lichess by using the `Lichess(token)` function.
 Once you call it, it’ll immediately start trying to connect and return a promise.
-Once it succeeds, this promise will resolve with a lichess connection object.
-If there is a network error, the promise will reject, but if the connection was refused by lichess (e.g. because your token is wrong), it’ll resolve to `undefined`.
+Once it succeeds, this promise will resolve with a Lichess connection object.
+If there is a network error, the promise will reject, but if the connection was refused by Lichess (e.g. because your token is wrong), it’ll resolve to `undefined`.

 ~~~ JavaScript
 import {Lichess} from ".../dummyette/lichess.js"